• Skip to primary navigation

-Making homemade cleaning products has been a trend for a few years now, but did you know that you can make your own homemade bleach?
 This is one of my favorite all natural homemade cleaning recipes.
 If you are making the switch to a non-toxic, chemical free home you will definitely want to try this homemade bleach alternative recipe.
-With just a few simple ingredients from your pantry you can make homemade bleach that will brighten your whites and disinfect germs without toxic fumes or skin irritation.
-This recipe is also seriously economical with a half gallon only costing 84 cents.
+With just a few simple ingredients from your pantry you can make a homemade natural bleach alternative that will brighten your whites and disinfect germs without toxic fumes or skin irritation.

 Homemade Bleach Recipe